 The Compensation Committee has worked directly with an independent compensation consultant from time to time to assist in certain compensation determinations.
 The Compensation Committee has in the past retained GK Partners, an independent compensation consulting firm, to advise it with respect to the compensation of certain of its executive officers, most recently, in June 2011.
-Because the increase in salary for fiscal 2018 was not deemed by the Compensation Committee to be materially different from the prior years' salary and certain NEOs received additional compensation pursuant to the 2018 Management Incentive Plan, the Company did not retain a compensation consultant with respect to fiscal 2018 compensation.
 The Compensation Committee may continue to retain outside executive compensation consulting firms (which historically have provided no other services to the Company) to provide general compensation expertise.